What is the minimum GRE score requirements?

 What is the difference between the DrPH Practice and the PhD in Public Health Sciences programs?

 UNTHSC School of Public Health does not have a minimum GRE score requirement.
-The mean scores of applicants accepted into the MPH and MHA programs for fall 2011 were at the 50th percentile ranking for both verbal (460/151) and quantitative (610/149) and 48th percentile (4.0) on the analytical writing section.
-Please note that these are mean percentiles, some percentile ranks were higher and some were lower. (old GRE test score/new GRE test score)
+The mean scores of applicants accepted into the MPH and MHA programs for fall 2014 were at the 47th percentile ranking for verbal (150-151), 48th percentile quantitative (150-151) and 40th percentile (3.6) on the analytical writing section.
+Please note that these are mean percentiles, some percentile ranks were higher and some were lower.

 Doctoral applicants must have a minimum 3.2 GPA.